Suit or tuxedo? Answers here.

 FIRSTLY, IS IT A TUXEDO OR A DINNER SUIT?

 It’s actually just in the name.
-In the UK, we traditionally say dinner jackets; across the pond, they say tuxedos.
-But now you’ll find it called a tuxedo everywhere more and more.
+In the UK we traditionally say dinner jackets, while across the pond they say tuxedos.
+But now you’ll find it called a tuxedo more often than not.

 OK, SO SUIT OR TUX?

 Both are pretty smart, right?
-Yes, but the real difference between a tuxedo and a standard suit is that one is more dressed-up than the other.
-It comes down to satin – tuxedos and dinner jackets have it, suit jackets generally don’t.
+Yes, but the real difference between a tuxedo and a standard suit is that one is more refined than the other.
+It comes down to satin – tuxedos and dinner jackets have it, while suit jackets generally don’t.
 You’ll usually see satin adding elegance to the lapels, buttons and pockets of a tuxedo jacket.
-The satin is black, pretty much universally.
-So even if you go for a tux in burgundy velvet or navy wool, it’ll probably have black satin detailing.
+The satin is often black, but also appears as the same colour as the jacket in some occasions, like on our navy texture jacket.
 The main body material can have a slight sheen too, which you don’t normally see on standard suits.

 The lapels of a suit and tux are where the lines start to blur.
 Both evening suit jackets and dinner jackets can have notch and peak lapels, with peak lapels generally standing out as the dressier option.
 The difference comes with shawl lapels.
-These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on tuxedo jackets.
+These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on tuxedo jackets, like our tailored fit shawl lapel tuxedo.

 You’re also more likely to see a single-button fastening on a tux and a two-button fastening on a business suit.
 It’s because, broadly speaking, the fewer buttons there are on a jacket the more formal it is.
 Both dinner jackets and suit jackets can be double-breasted, so it’s best to look at the other pointers to decide which side of the fence it sits on.